Tetrakern/fictioneer/DOCUMENTATION.md

 > Two women forge an unlikely bond and explore a simple question: is selling your body the same as selling yourself?

-> Reanimated girls from different epochs roam the ruins of civilization on the scarred corpse of Earth.
+> Reanimated girls from different eras roam the ruins of civilization on the scarred corpse of Earth.

 > Dying magical girl eats the hearts of living nightmares to cheat death.